Close

 Cess on Income Tax: Types, How to File and Calculate

-If you're wondering what is the cess on income tax, it refers to this special tax imposed for specific welfare-driven purposes, distinct from general taxation.
-Cess on income tax is an additional charge levied over the basic income tax to support targeted government initiatives like health and education.
-It applies uniformly to all taxpayers, regardless of income slab.
+If you are wondering what is the cess on income tax, it refers to this special tax imposed for specific welfare-driven purposes, distinct from general taxation.
+Cess is levied right on top of your basic tax liability to fund specific, welfare-driven initiatives like public healthcare and education.
+It applies to everyone who has a tax liability, regardless of what income bracket you fall into.

 What is Cess on Income Tax?